lngnmn2/planC/docs/c.md

 Everything has been programmed in terms of representation, which very little of a proper abstraction (just like Lisp guys did with `car` and `cdr`).
 Proper ADTs (as by Barbara Liskov) were rare and even frowned upon. *The C programmers knew the representation of everything and the special value for nothing* (me).

-Mathematicians would already be alarmed for using an ordinary member of a set as a special case, instead of having a well-defined *sum-type* or a *disjoint union* &#x2013; the traditional and well-understood way mathematics deals with &ldquo;distinct possibilities&rdquo;.
+Mathematicians would have already been alarmed about using an ordinary member of a set as a special case, instead of having a well-defined *sum-type* or a *disjoint union* &#x2013; the traditional and well-understood way mathematics deals with &ldquo;distinct possibilities&rdquo;.

 This is actually a matter of principle.
 One obviously can partition a set further into subsets using *such-that* clauses with *predicates* and logical operators. `forall x, except x=0` is *easy* but stupid.
 Just as `forall x, except -1`, which means something else.